nomath4u/radiusnetworks.github.io/messageradius/mobile.md

 ### Apple iOS

-For Apple iOS devices, we recommend using bluetooth iBeacon detection.
+For Apple iOS devices, we recommend using bluetooth beacon detection.
 This requires embedding the [Message Radius Client Library](http://app.messageradius.com/downloads/libMRClient.zip) in your app, and enabling it with the following calls:

     #import "MRClient.h"
     ...